 Kimberly Kessler Ferzan is a Professor of Law at Rutgers-Camden Law School.
-She is also the Co-Director of the Rutgers-Camden Institute for Law and Philosophy and is Associate Graduate Faculty in the Rutgers-New Brunswick Philosophy Department.
-Professor Ferzan’s primary field of interest is criminal law theory.
+She is also the co-director of the Rutgers-Camden Institute for Law and Philosophy and is Associate Graduate Faculty in the Rutgers-New Brunswick Philosophy Department.
+Ferzan’s primary field of interest is criminal law theory.

 Prior to joining the Rutgers faculty in 2000, Ferzan clerked for the Honorable Marvin Katz in the Eastern District of Pennsylvania and then worked as a trial attorney for the US Department of Justice, Criminal Division, Public Integrity Section, investigating and prosecuting criminal offenses committed by federal, state, and local officials.
 She also served as a Special Assistant United States Attorney in the District of Columbia.